How to Restrict Products By Customer Group in Magento 2?

-Yes, for Specified Customer Groups - Only members of selected customer groups are able to see the product price in the category
+Yes, for Specified Customer Groups - Only members of a selected customer group are able to see the product price in the category

 No - Disable the setting for the restriction for product price display

-Restrictions for the ability of Adding to Cart
+Restrictions for the ability to Add to Cart

 Store owners can set the restrictions of whose can purchase products from the category via 3 selections: